Bonk578-max/MackBValidation/README.md

-// Your name
+// Bryce Mack

- // Date Revised: This is the last day you saved.
+ // Date Revised: 1/14/26

- // Exercise or Lab name

- // Brief Description of what you did.

- // You can add multiple dates with description.
+ // Mc Eight to Ten Vailidation

+ // Made 3 controllers and endpoints that Do various things.

 // Review: Brandon Van Horn - Looks good and the code run well and meets the requirements for each section good work!